Principal-agent problem with multiple principals: Infinite number of principals: mean field approach

 \begin{remark} \begin{itemize} \item To be fair, the form of the limit equation \eqref{eq:limitY} does not entirely follow the intuition.
-Note that we removed the $e_i$ in front of the term $Z^i_t dt$ and replaced the stochastic integrator $dX_t$ by $dX^i_t$.
-At this stage, let us admit that once in the drift of the BSDE there is no longer dependence on other $Y^j$ ($j\neq i$), the system would be decoupled, that is, the equation of $Y^i$ no longer needs the information of $X^j$ ($j\neq i$), and it leads to the limit form \eqref{eq:limitY}.
-We will justify the mean field formulation in Section \ref{sec:approximation}.

-\item The first observation in \eqref{eq:convintensity} implies that in the limit case once the agent leaves the company $i$, he will have null probability to come back.
+Note that we removed the $e_i$ in front of the term $Z^i_t dt$ and replaced the stochastic integrator $dW_t$ by $dW^i_t$.
+At this stage, let us admit that once in the drift of the BSDE there is no longer dependence on other $Y^j$ ($j\neq i$), the system would be decoupled, i.e., the equation of $Y^i$ no longer needs the information of $W^j$ ($j\neq i$), and it leads to the limit form \eqref{eq:limitY}.
+We will justify the mean field formulation in Section \ref{sec:approximation}. \item The first observation in \eqref{eq:convintensity} implies that in the limit case once the agent leaves the company $i$, he will have null probability to come back due to the fact that we have a continuum of players.
 Therefore, the principal should be only interested in the optimization for the regime where the agent works for her.
 Remember that in the $n$-principal problem, the time-inconsistency is due to the optimizations in the different regimes.
 Therefore, it is reasonable that the mean field formulation would bypass this difficulty. \end{itemize} \end{remark}

 Recall the principal's problem \eqref{eq:principalfirst}.
 It follows from the observation in Remark \ref{rem:mf} that

 Therefore, in the upcoming mean field game, we should only keep the nontrivial regime ($I_0=i$), i.e., denote